Viet people: Ancient to early medieval period

 By the 7th century to 9th century AD, as the Tang Empire ruled over the region, historians such as Henri Maspero proposed that Vietnamese-speaking people became separated from other Vietic groups such as the Mường and Chứt due to heavier Chinese influences on the Vietnamese.
 In the mid-9th century, local rebels aided by Nanzhao almost ended Tang rule.
 The Tang reconquered the region in 866, causing half of the local rebels to flee into the mountains, marking the separation between the Mường and the Vietnamese.

 According to Jennifer Holmgren, the first six centuries of Chinese rule saw more Vietnamization of local Chinese than Sinicization of local Vietnamese.
 Compared to the first six centuries of Chinese rule when demographics were relatively stable, Chinese migration during the Tang period was of sufficient magnitude to cause basic changes to certain portions of Vietnamese society in northern Vietnam.
 Most of these Chinese migrants came as soldiers or merchants, took a wife from the indigenous population, and settled down.
 They were individuals that settled down in a nuclear family, causing the average household size to decrease.
 Despite the increase of Chinese migrants to Vietnam, it was still much more constrained compared to Chinese migration to Guangdong and Guangxi due to the structure of Vietnamese society, which limited the ability of Chinese rulers to register and tax the local population.
 Vietnamese society retained their language and heritage.
 Other peoples like the Muong, Tay, and Nung people fled Chinese control into the uplands, where Chinese registers could not reach them.
 Non-Chinese foreign migration was also significant in the south due to pressures elsewhere such as the expanding Cham kingdom.
-Around 10.5% of Kinh Vietnamese carry the Han Chinese O-M7 haplogroup, suggesting heavy assimilation of Chinese migrants in northern Vietnam.

 In 938, the Vietnamese leader Ngô Quyền who was a native of Thanh Hóa, led Vietnamese forces to defeat the Chinese armada at Bạch Đằng River.
 He proclaimed himself king over a polity that could be perceived as "Vietnamese".